-- Define one or multiple AA ISA groups to allow AA resource partitioning/reservation for different types of AA service. - Assign physical AA ISAs to a group. - Select forwarding classes to be diverted for inspection by the AA subscribers belonging to the group and select the AA policy to be applied to the group. - Configure redundancy and bypass mode features to protect against equipment failure. - Configure QoS on IOMs which host AA ISAs for traffic toward AA ISAs and from AA ISAs. - Configure ISA capacity planning using low and high thresholds. - Enable partitions of a group. - Configure the ISA traffic overload behavior for the group to either backpressure to the host IOM (resulting in possible network QoS-based discards) or to cut-though packets through the ISA without full AA processing.
+- Define one or multiple AA ISA groups to allow AA resource partitioning/reservation for different types of AA service. - Define the AA subscriber scale mode for the group.
+Residential, VPN and distributed subscriber management modes are supported. - Assign physical AA ISAs to a group. - Select forwarding classes to be diverted for inspection by the AA subscribers belonging to the group and select the AA policy to be applied to the group. - Configure redundancy and bypass mode features to protect against equipment failure. - Configure QoS on IOMs which host AA ISAs for traffic toward AA ISAs and from AA ISAs. - Configure ISA capacity planning using low and high thresholds. - Enable partitions of a group. - Configure the ISA traffic overload behavior for the group to either backpressure to the host IOM (resulting in possible network QoS-based discards) or to cut-though packets through the ISA without full AA processing.
 Cut-through is typically enabled for AA VPN groups but not for residential groups.